-Our selection committee will look at your application carefully to get a clear picture of your background, your interests, and your potential for succeeding in the ILR School.
-If you think the ILR School is where you belong, please feel free to call, write, or visit our office so that we can assist you with any questions you have about the program or application process.
+Our selection committee will look at your application carefully to get a clear picture of your background, your interests, and your potential for succeeding at Cornell.
+If you think the ILR School is where you belong, please feel free to contact us so that we can assist you with any questions you have about the program or application process.

-For general information about Cornell's application process, you will also want to check out Cornell's Undergraduate Admission Office (UAO), web pages.
+For general information about Cornell's application process, you will also want to review Cornell's Undergraduate Admission Office (UAO) website.

-If you will complete high school during the current academic year; if you are hoping to attend after your junior year in high school; or if you have graduated from high school but have earned fewer than 12 credits at a college or university, then apply as a freshman.
+If you will complete high school during the current academic year, if you are hoping to attend after your junior year in high school, or if you have graduated from high school but have earned fewer than 12 credits at a college or university, then apply as a first-year student.